 Zach received his bachelors in biological sciences from Virginia Tech in 2015.
 During his time as an undergraduate, he was involved in community outreach and served as an Environmental Educator in Nantucket, Massachusetts.
-During this experience, he taught children ages 4-17 about costal ecology and led public and private nature trips.
-He also became involved in a number of local science projects, including monitoring barn owl populations, studying biodiversity of snakes on the island, and reintroducing the American Burying Beetle.
+He taught children ages 4-17 about costal ecology and led public and private nature trips and became involved in a number of local science projects, including monitoring barn owl populations, studying biodiversity of snakes on the island, and reintroducing the American Burying Beetle.

 Around the same time, Zach became involved in undergraduate research, studying amphibian chytrid fungus and amphibian microbial communities.
 He tested growth of the fungal pathogen when grown with different microbes on amphibians, to help find a probiotic for the pathogen.
 Zach also joined labs focusing on stream ecology and limnology, where he investigated aquatic macroinvertebrates metacommunities in a stream network and phytoplankton and zooplankton dynamics in reservoirs.
 His undergraduate research project combined topics from all three labs to investigate how zooplankton can be used as a biological control for the amphibian chytrid fungus.